User experience is one of the most important aspects of any online business or online marketing strategy.

 In order to make your navigation clear, you’ll need scannable text and clickable links corresponding to each page and section of your website.
 Even if your navigation depends on images and visual elements for a better user experience, it still needs to be grounded in a crawlable format.

 You’ll also want to make sure to include a clear sitemap for search bots to crawl and understand your site.
-There are several types of sitemaps you can include for your site, including an HTML sitemap found directly on your site and an XML sitemap submitted directly for Google through Webmaster Tools (though this is not an explicit design change).
+There are several types of sitemaps you can include for your site, including an HTML sitemap found directly on your site and an XML sitemap submitted directly for Google through Search Console (though this is not an explicit design change).
 Redundancy is not an issue; just make sure your sitemaps are visible and accurate.

 For example, if you offer three types of consulting services but you’ve consolidated your site to one streamlined homepage, you’ll miss out on the opportunity to highlight each of those consulting services in a separate, crawlable format.
 You don’t need to go crazy, but make sure you have a solid representation for all the major facets of your business.